rfbaylon/Philosophy-Notes/Genres/Analytic/Ethics/Applied Ethics/Effective Altruism/A2 EA.md

 original verdict overlooks.
 Hope is also an important resource for people who are undergoing serious hardship, encouraging them to tackle problems they might other-wise, in resignation, fail address.
 Taken together, these effects show why we cannot move directly from information about the most cost-effective intervention, on a DALY per capita basis, to reliable conclusions about the best overall policy or program.33

- ### Instrumental Bias, technocratic solutions, not democratic solutions
+### Instrumental Bias
-Between deciding whether or not to hire a professional company to build a well or hiring the community that needs it, it could eb better to do the latter to promote autonomy and self esteem
+ , technocratic solutions, not democratic solutions Between deciding whether or not to hire a professional company to build a well or hiring the community that needs it, it could eb better to do the latter to promote autonomy and self esteem